-Lutheran Social Services of the National Capital Area (LSSNCA) is proud to provide Transitional Foster Care to unaccompanied children in Northern Virginia through a grant from Lutheran Immigration and Refugee Service (LIRS) and HHS/ORR.
+Lutheran Social Services of the National Capital Area (LSSNCA) provides Transitional Foster Care to unaccompanied children in Northern Virginia through a grant from Lutheran Immigration and Refugee Service (LIRS) and HHS/ORR.
 Children placed in this program will stay on average of 30-60 days while case managers work to identify safe and appropriate family reunification options.
 Without the support of at-the-ready certified foster families, we wouldn’t be able to fulfill this mission.

 Unaccompanied children are often fleeing violence and conflict in their home countries, and/or may be seeking reunification with family members who are already in the U.S. In addition to the conditions that led them to flee, they often experience long, circuitous, and dangerous journeys to the U.S. Their lived experience, age, migration journeys, and separation from parents or custodians make unaccompanied children particularly vulnerable to human trafficking, exploitation, and abuse.